saidmoglu/saidmoglu.github.io/_posts/2025-06-01-hallucination-free.md

 {: .box-warning}
 **Limitation: Query - Answer Mismatch:** The answer may not satisfy the user's question, it may provide useful data or completely irrelevant data.
 However, it will be factually correct.
 The user will have to read the response and decide if it is relevant to their question.
 This is a deliberate trade-off for correctness over convenience.

 For another example, let's say the user's question was "How much have I spent on my subscriptions last year?", but the LLM incorrectly called the tool with the time period "year=2023" (even though the user probably meant 2024).
 The final response will still include the time period, so the user can see that the answer is using data from 2023.
 But what if the user doesn't pay attention to the time period detail?
-In this case the user will misunderstand the response, assuming the number they see is for year 2024 since that was their question.
+In this case the user will misunderstand the response, assuming the number they see is for the year 2024 since that was their question.
 This brings us to another limitation/UX risk of this approach.

 {: .box-warning}
 **Limitation: UX Risk:** The LLM is not guaranteed to call the correct tool with the correct parameters.
 Although we can ensure all relevant data is included in the final response, the user might still be misled simply because they may not read the final response carefully and notice the incorrect details.
-We (probably) shifted the legal responsibility to the user, but this is still losing business.
+From a user perspective, this may be interpreted as inaccurate information.

 ### Sequential Tool Calls
-We will now extend our tooling to allow for more flexible responses.
-I want to move on to more sophisticated response generation by doing multiple sequential tool calls.
+We will now move on to a more sophisticated system, by doing multiple sequential tool calls.
+This will increase flexibility of our responses, as well as extendability to more use cases or type of questions.

 For instance, what if we also have token usage history, number of queries, etc. and we want to apply the aggregation function to all of these numerical data?
 What if we want to be able to use spending data in other ways?
-Let's refactor our `generate_spending_response` function: We can separate the aggregation step and getting the spending data into 2 separate functions.
+Let's refactor our `generate_spending_response` function and separate getting the spending data step and the aggregation step into 2 separate functions.
 Let's have a tool that can apply the aggregation function to any numerical data and call it `apply_aggregation`.
-Here is an example execution flow:
+Here is an example execution flow with this new design:

 ![LLM Response Flow with Aggregation](/assets/img/hall-free-llm/flowchart_2.svg){: width="650px" .mx-auto.d-block :}